0xobelisk/dubhe-wip/packages/graphql-server/README.md

 2. **Table Scan Empty**
    ```
-   Solution: Ensure sui-rust-indexer is running and has created tables
+   Solution: Ensure dubhe-indexer is running and has created tables
    ```

 3. **Schema Generation Failed**